Escadron de Chasse 1/2 Cigognes: World War II

 Having distinguished itself during the Battle of France in 1940, the squadron was disbanded in August.
 However, it was reformed in July 1941 and equipped with Dewoitine D.520s.
-In 1942, it was sent to North Africa where it took its opportunity, with other units, to join the Free French Forces and was shipped to Ayr, in Scotland.
-There it was given the British designation No. 329 Squadron RAF.
+In 1942, it was sent to North Africa where it took its opportunity, with other units, to join the Free French Forces and was shipped to RAF Ayr, in Scotland.
+There it was given the British designation No. 329 (GC I/2 'Cicognes') Squadron RAF.
 On 6 June 1944, it took part in the Normandy landings and from 19 August, was again based in France, at Sommervieu, Normandy, under Captain Ozanne.
 During this period, it specialised in ground attack but aerial combat was still part of the job and in December 1944, the squadron was faced with its first jet-propelled opposition.
 In July 1945, 15 aircraft of the squadron took part in the victory fly-past.

 Post World War II

 In November 1945, EC 1/2 Cigognes was re-established as a unit of the French Air Force.
 In June 1946 it left for French Indochina where it flew the Supermarine Spitfire, with the SPA 3 flight stationed at Saigon and SPA 103 at Hanoi.
 On its return to metropolitan France in 1948, it was reequipped with Republic P-47 Thunderbolts.

 In 1949, EC 1/2 Cigognes moved to Dijon-Longvic, at the same time reequipping with De Havilland Vampire jets, followed by the Dassault MD 450 Ouragan, then Dassault Mystère IVAs.
 It was in this aircraft that the squadron was engaged during the Suez Crisis in 1956.
 Notably, it became the first unit of the French Air Force to deploy an indigenous Mach-2 fighter, the new Mirage IIIC, on 7 July 1961.
 In 1968 these were replaced by Mirage IIIEs.

 In 1984, the "Storks" transitioned to the Dassault Mirage 2000C.
 On September 9, 1994, EC 1/2 received a third flight: the SPA 12.
 At the end of the 1990s, the squadron transitioned to Dassault Mirage 2000-5Fs.

 Escadrille SPA 12 was dissolved on September 3, 2009, and replaced by SPA 26 (a traditional escadrille of Escadron de Chasse 1/5 Vendée, disbanded in 2007).

 On Friday 29 July 2011, the squadron moved to Luxeuil - Saint-Sauveur Air Base.
 This put an end to the presence of the Cigognes on Aerial Base 102 Dijon-Longvic.

 The squadron has played a role in NATO's response to the 2014 Russian military intervention in Ukraine, providing a pair of Mirage 2000-5Fs (along with a pair of Mirage 2000C fighters from EC 2/5) which arrived at Poland's 22nd Air Base on 2 June 2014.

+The squadron has supported the training of Ukrainian pilots using the Mirage 2000-5F.